Double pendulum: Lagrangian

+No closed form solutions for $\theta_1$ and $\theta_2$ as functions of time are known, therefore the system can only be solved numerically, using the Runge Kutta method or similar techniques.

 Chaotic motion

-The double pendulum undergoes chaotic motion, and shows a sensitive dependence on initial conditions.
+The double pendulum undergoes chaotic motion, and clearly shows a sensitive dependence on initial conditions.
 The image to the right shows the amount of elapsed time before the pendulum flips over, as a function of initial position when released at rest.
 Here, the initial value of θ_{1} ranges along the x-direction from −3.14 to 3.14.
 The initial value θ_{2} ranges along the y-direction, from −3.14 to 3.14.
-The colour of each pixel indicates whether either pendulum flips within:
+The color of each pixel indicates whether either pendulum flips within: